RX-M/kubecon-eu-2019/step06/README.md

 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$
 ```

-Wait a moment while the metrics resources come up and online.
+You may need to give the metrics fabric a moment to come online.

 ### 2. Accessing Your Metrics

 Take a look at the service deployed with your Prometheus Helm chart.
-It presents four ports numbers in two mappings.
+It presents four ports in two mappings.
 Port 9090 in this example is mapped to 31116, while Port 3000 is mapped to 30199.

 ```